mirkix/ardupilotblue/README.md

 ![alt text](image/bbbluerx.jpg "BeagleBone Blue E4 pin 4")

+## PWM / Servo
+If you connect servos to the BeagleBone Blue than keep in mind that power is not applied by default because it is not necessary for ESCs.
+To enable power add: `/bin/echo 1 > /sys/class/gpio/gpio80/value` to `/etc/rc.local`.

 ## GPS
 I recommend to use a u-blox M8N GPS.
 Connect the GPS to the GPS connector.
 Make sure the signal does not exceed 3.3 volts, otherwise your BeagleBone Blue can be damaged.